okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/devices/index.md

 API supports `add`, `replace` and `remove` operations.

 * Device profile attributes `displayName` and `platform` are mandatory for a Device and can't be set it to null/empty.
-* Device profile attibutes should follow formats specified in [device profile properties](#profile-object).
+* Device profile attributes should follow formats specified in [device profile properties](#profile-object).
 * API does *not* allow updating `status`.
 * API supports patch on a single object instance.